 - Applied Linear Regression Analysis

-The first year of study includes basic principles in research, statistics, measurement, as well as theoretical orientations and content underlying the knowledge base of social work and social welfare.
+The first year of study includes basic principles of research, statistics and measurement as well as theoretical orientations and content underlying the knowledge base of social work and social welfare.

 The second year turns to a more individualized program of study.
-A curriculum plan is developed by each student and the adviser, focusing on an area of specialization within the field of social work.
+A curriculum plan is developed by each student and their adviser, and it focuses on an area of specialization within the field of social work.

 The orientation of the PhD program is interdisciplinary, requiring 15 credits of course work in the social sciences.
-Social science courses are selected that are related to the student's developing area of specialization.
-Courses in research methodology, research and teaching practica, and specialized courses also help to build the student's expertise as a social work scholar.
+Social science courses related to the student's developing area of specialization are selected.
+Courses in research methodology, research and teaching practica as well as specialized courses also help to build the student's expertise as a social work scholar.